 Revenues and expenses are recorded when incurred in accordance with the accrual basis of accounting.
-Revenues are reported as increases in the unrestricted Net Asset classification unless use of the related assets is limited by donor-imposed restrictions.
+Revenues are reported as increases in the Net Asset Without Donor Restrictions classification unless use of the related assets is limited by donor-imposed restrictions.
 Contributions, including unconditional promises to give, are recognized as revenue in the period received.
 Conditional promises to give are not recognized as revenue until the conditions on which they depend are substantially met.
 Contributions for in-kind gifts from outside sources are recorded at their fair market value on the date of the donation.

-Expenses are reported as decreases in unrestricted Net Assets.
-Gains and losses on investments and other assets or liabilities are reported as increases or decreases in unrestricted Net Assets unless their use is restricted by explicit donor stipulation or by law.
+Expenses are reported as decreases in Net Assets Without Donor Restrictions.
+Gains and losses on investments and other assets or liabilities are reported as increases or decreases to Net Assets Without Donor Restrictions unless their use is restricted by explicit donor stipulation or by law.